rainlab/builder-plugin/README.md

 Before clicking **Import**, be sure to double check the selected blueprints.
 The import process creates multiple scaffold files for the selected plugin.
 This process can be difficult to undo, so it is a good idea to practice on a test plugin first, without migrating the database or disabling the blueprints.

-When everything is done, you should see multiple controller, model and migration files generated for your selected plugin.
+When everything is done, you should see the controller, model and migration files generated for your selected plugin.

 ## Displaying Plugin Records on CMS Pages